Brand Name

 Take this medicine only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-Take this medicine without food, at least 2 hours after the evening meal.
+Take this medicine without food, at least 2 hours after your evening meal.

-Your doctor may also want you to take supplements (eg, vitamin E, fatty acids) each day while you are using this medicine.
-This will help prevent stomach problems, such as trouble getting some nutrients into your body.
+Your doctor may also want you to take supplements (eg, vitamin E, essential fatty acids) while you are using this medicine.

-If you are also using cholestyramine (Questran®) or colesevelam (Welchol®), take it at least 4 hours before or after you take this medicine.
+If you are also using bile acid sequestrants (eg, cholestyramine, colesevelam, colestipol), take it at least 4 hours after or 4 hours before you take this medicine.

 Dosing